Paul DeJong Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

+- The pitching staff for the Giants has a collective 8.9 K/9, the 10th-best in the league.

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.01).
+- The Giants have a 4.00 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- The Giants rank 11th in baseball in home runs given up (71 total, 1.1 per game).

-- The right-hander's most recent appearance came on Thursday against the Colorado Rockies, when he went five innings, surrendering four earned runs while allowing eight hits.
+- In his most recent appearance on Saturday, the right-hander threw six innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.